The best decoration addresses in Paris

 Bringing talents together is the genius idea behind this young home decor label, launched by Ismail Tazi.
 Trame invites trendy designers to immerse themselves in the culture and craftsmanship of international artisans, fostering a creative dialogue between them.
 The result?
 Unique contemporary pieces, all handmade using ancient techniques.

-We love: the customizable handmade chairs by Aranda Lasch, the stained-glass artworks by Jeff Davies (which can also be displayed as paintings), and the Moroccan art-inspired rugs developed by digital artists IX Shells, Linda Dounia, and Fingacode.
+We love: the handmade and customizable chairs by Aranda Lasch, the stained glass windows by Jeff Davies which can also be displayed as paintings, and the rugs inspired by Moroccan art developed by digital artists IX Shells, Linda Dounia, and Fingacode.

 Trame, 17 Rue de Poitou, Paris 3rd.
 Open Thursday to Sunday from 7 PM to 7 PM.